NBISweden/NBIS-support-framework/CONTRIBUTING.md

 # Contributing to NBIS-SF

-The central idea behind this repository is to develop an up-to-date framework for NBIS support projects, to share knowledge and to streamline common bioinformatics tasks.
-Anybody working at NBIS is welcome to contribute to the repo with their own templates, rules and code.
-NBIS-SF should be modular, so that anybody can pick and choose among all modules which are most appropriate for the project at hand.

 To contribute, first create a new feature branch to work on.
 The `master` branch should always be deployable, and any new feature should ideally have been tested before merging it into master.